-Coming soon: a specially commissioned map of ‘Revolutionary Paris in the Elbeuf Letters’.
+Coming soon: two specially commissioned maps of ‘Revolutionary Paris in the Elbeuf Letters’ and ‘The world of the Elbeuf Letters’.
 Meanwhile, here are some other useful maps to use alongside the Letters:

 Paris during the French Revolution (scroll down under the map description to see the map itself).

 Versailles in 1789 (including the location of the Estates General and National Constituent Assembly—until the October move to Paris—in the bottom right-hand corner, below the Avenue de Paris and numbered 7-10).

 General maps of France in the eighteenth century and during the Revolutionary (see the list on the left of this page).